Wolverhampton (Pendeford) airfield: History

 In October 1935 Boulton Paul Aircraft Ltd. was established in Pendeford, due to the original Norwich based company, Boulton & Paul Ltd., selling its aircraft department in 1934.
 The first aircraft built at the factory was a sub-contracted Hawker Demon, making a flight in August 1936.
 On 11 August 1937 the first Boulton Paul Defiant built in the factory in Pendeford took flight from the still under construction aerodrome.

-The airfield was opened in 1938 at the price of £80,000.
+The airfield opened in 1938 at the price of £80,000.
 It was managed by the Midland Aero Club although was still used by private aircraft owners.

 During the opening ceremony on 27 June 1938, events included balloon bursting competitions and was attended by Amy Johnson who entertained the crowds with an aerobatic routine in a glider.

-During the Second World War the airfield was used for training air force pilots, with 108 de Havilland Tiger Moths stationed there at one stage.
-No. 28 Elementary Flying Training School commenced operations at Pendeford on 15 September 1941 and was operated for the Royal Air Force by Air Schools Ltd. It was renamed No. 25 Reserve Flying School on 26 June 1947, and ceased to operate on 31 March 1953, The site was also used by No. 663 Squadron RAF.
-In April, 1940, King George VI and Queen Elizabeth II visited Pendeford where they saw an aerobatic display by a Defiant over the airfield before touring the local Booulton Paul factory.
+During the Second World War the airfield was used for the training of Royal Air Force pilots, with 108 de Havilland Tiger Moths being stationed there at one stage.
+No. 28 Elementary Flying Training School commenced operations at Pendeford on 15 September 1941, and was operated for the Royal Air Force by Air Schools Ltd. It was renamed No. 25 Reserve Flying School on 26 June 1947, and ceased operations on 31 March 1953, The site was also used by No. 663 Squadron RAF.
+In April, 1940, King George VI and Queen Elizabeth II visited Pendeford where they saw an aerobatic display by a Defiant over the airfield before touring the local Boulton and Paul factory.
 A dummy factory was built next to the nearby Shropshire Union Canal to lure Luftwaffe bombers away from the real Boulton Paul factory.
-The dummy factory was bombed three times notably when in September 1940 a Junkers Ju 88 dropped four to five bombs on the decoy factory.
+Notably the dummy factory was bombed in September 1940 a Junkers Ju 88 dropped four or five bombs on the decoy factory.